-1.5.4 CCSDS File Delivery Protocol (DSN, GN, SN)
+1.5.4 CCSDS File Delivery Protocol (DSN, NEN, SN)

-To improve station utilization efficiency as well as reduce mission risk and costs, all DSN users should employ the CCSDS File Delivery Protocol (CFDP), to transfer data to and from a spacecraft.
-CFDP operates over a CCSDS conventional packet telecommand, packet telemetry, or an Advanced Orbiting System (AOS) Path service link.
+To improve station usage efficiency as well as reduce mission risk and costs, all DSN users shall employ the CCSDS File Delivery Protocol (CFDP), to transfer data files to and from a spacecraft.
+CFDP operates over a unitdata transfer ("UT-layer") protocol stack, which affects the exchange of CFDP protocol data units over radio or optical transmission media.
+Candidate UT-layer protocol stacks include, but are not limited to, the CCSDS conventional packet telecommand, packet telemetry, Advanced Orbiting System (AOS) or Proximity-1 space links.
 CFDP enables the automatic transfer of a complete set of specified files and associated information from one storage location to another replacing an expensive labor-intensive manual method.
 It can transfer a file from a source point to a destination site using an Automatic Repeat Queuing (ARQ) protocol.
-In an acknowledged mode, the receiver notifies the transmitter of any undelivered file segments or ancillary data so that the missing elements can be retransmitted guaranteeing delivery.
+In this acknowledged mode, the receiver notifies the transmitter of any undelivered file segments or ancillary data so that the missing elements can be retransmitted guaranteeing delivery.
 An unacknowledged mode is also permitted.
 CFDP information can be found in the CCSDS File Delivery Protocol Blue Book available under the Advanced Orbiting Systems category on the CCSDS web site (Reference 3).